Recreational hiker, novice trip report writer, nature lover.

 Changes for this Hike

 On this hike, I upgraded to a new pack and I also read about a way to fight off some blistering I had gotten on the previous hike.
-I added sock liners under my wool hiking socks and they helped tremendously.
+I added these sock liners under my wool hiking socks and they helped tremendously.
 I also carried some Cliff energy bars to help from tiring out too soon.

 Ranking the Peaks